Norberto Oberburger

-Norberto Oberburger (born 1 December 1960) is a retired Italian heavyweight weightlifter who won a gold medal at Summer Olympics.
+Norberto Oberburger (born 1 December 1960) is an Italian retired weightlifter who won a gold medal at 1984 Summer Olympics in the 110 kilogram weight class.

 Biography

 In 1984 he placed second to Yury Zakharevich at the European Championships, but won a gold medal at the Los Angeles Olympics, which were boycotted by the Soviet Union.
 Oberburger then won bronze medals at the 1985 world and 1986 European championships, both times behind Zakharevich.